hurricane-pinecone/Segfault-Simulator/README.md

 ## Initial Setup

 Here's some instructions for Mac.
 If you're on anything else, you're on your own.
 Good luck.
-I also don't use Visual Studio so have no idea how to generate a VS proj so good luck with that.

 ### 1. Install dependencies